 What is the one responsibility you probably avoid more than any other at work?
 Giving constructive feedback.
 Not giving constructive feedback is destructive.
 As long as you have constructive feedback to offer, you still believe things can improve.
-When you stop giving feedback, you have given up – on your ability to think, and on the organization’s ability to absorb new ideas.
-Weiss says companies that discourage honest feedback are jeopardizing their ability to serve their customers – ultimately, their ability to meet competition.
+When you stop giving feedback, you have given up on your ability to think.
+Weiss says companies that discourage honest feedback are jeopardizing their ability to serve their customers.
+In addition to their ability to meet competition.

-Learning to give constructive feedback takes trust, and trust is what builds good teams, the ones that succeed at work.
+Learning to give constructive feedback takes trust.
+Also, trust is what builds good teams, the ones that succeed at work.

 Slowdown Moves More Adult Kids Back Home

-As the economy stutters Generation Xers discover there’s no place like Mom’s while they look for work, dig out of debt, or try to save on rent or for a home of their own.
+As the economy stutters Generation Xers discover there’s no place like Moms.
+They look for work, dig out of debt, or try to save on rent.
 Both sides face hurdles.
-“If the expectations aren’t discussed, the relationship will deteriorate like a bad marriage,” says Joyce Weiss, author of Full Speed Ahead: Become Driven by Change.
+“If the expectations aren’t discussed, the relationship will deteriorate like a bad marriage,” says Joyce Weiss.
 “The economy has changed, and it’s a new situation.
-But some may be moving back because of immaturity, but they just don’t realize it.
-And parents aren’t always the best role models financially.
+But some may be moving back because of immaturity, and they just don’t realize it.
+In fact, parents aren’t always the best role models financially.
 How can they give their kids a lecture without looking in the mirror first?

 Accentuate the Positive

-CONSULTANT JOYCE WEISS advises unmotivated salespeople to get out of their safe comfort zones and reevaluate the way they do business.”When things aren’t going well, it’s easy to blame the marketplace or the economy, but you have to stop whining, look in the mirror and force yourself to squarely address the problem and brainstorm for solutions.”
+CONSULTANT JOYCE WEISS advises unmotivated salespeople to get out of their safe comfort zones.
+She also suggests that they reevaluate the way they do business.”When things aren’t going well, it’s easy to blame the marketplace or the economy.
+You have to stop whining.
+Look in the mirror and force yourself to squarely address the problem.
+Also, brainstorm for solutions.”
 Remember this quote from Ralph Waldo Emerson, “Standing in your own sunshine causes most of the shadows in our life.”

 In many companies, work has become a place of disillusionment.
-Employees start with enthusiasm and creativity, but day after day they feel more and more helpless as if they don’t have any real choices anymore.
+Employees start with enthusiasm and creativity.
+After this, day after day they feel more helpless as if they don’t have any real choices anymore.

 Employees are overwhelmed, exhausted, and bored.
-They feed like they have been shot down.
+They feel like they have been shot down.
 Complaining and ridiculing others becomes the norm.
 The “romance” is gone.

 If this scenario sounds like your company, don’t despair.
-Deep down, employees are begging to gain a sense of hope and enthusiasm again, but they need your help.
-If you make a genuine effort to follow these ten tips, you will not only notice attitude shifts but real changes in behavior among your employees.
+Deep down, employees are begging to gain a sense of hope and enthusiasm again.
+Subsequently, they need your help.
+Follow these ten tips.
+You will not only notice attitude shifts and real changes in behavior.
 Give it a shot, and watch the fun return: